Forest Hill station (Muni Metro)

-Forest Hill station is a Muni Metro station near the Forest Hill and Laguna Honda neighborhoods in San Francisco, California.
-It was originally built in 1916 to 1918 as part of the Twin Peaks Tunnel, and is the oldest subway station west of Philadelphia and east of Istanbul The station was originally named Laguna Honda; lettering with that former name is carved on the station headhouse.
+Forest Hill station is a Muni Metro station located near the Forest Hill and Laguna Honda neighborhoods on the West Side of San Francisco, California.
+It was originally built in 1916 to 1918 as part of the Twin Peaks Tunnel, and is the oldest subway station west of Philadelphia and east of Istanbul.
+The station was originally named Laguna Honda; lettering with that former name is carved on the station headhouse.

-Scenes from the films Dirty Harry (1971) and Milk (2008) were shot inside of this station.
+Scenes from the film Dirty Harry (1971) and Milk (2008) were shot inside of this station.

 Station layout and architecture

 Forest Hill Station was built in a "restrained classical revival" style which has remained largely unaltered to the present.
 There are also a few decorative features suggestive of an Art Nouveau aesthetic, for example malachite colored accents placed over the elevator doors.

 The station consists of two side platforms next to the tracks far below the surface.
 Forest Hill Station is located deeper underground than any other Muni Metro station; so much so that, unlike other stations, most people use an elevator to reach the platform at Forest Hill.
+A single elevator shaft began operation eighteen months following the opening of the station and a second was installed in 1928 (which was the largest on the United States west coast at the time).
 Unlike all other underground Muni Metro stations, which feature an underground concourse mezzanine on the first level down, and the platform on the second level down, Forest Hill's concourse level is in a station building on the surface.